derekargueta/envoy-rot-cipher-filter/README.md

 All generated protobuf messages subclass `Protobuf::Message` (which is the type of `proto_config`) so this dynamic cast shouldn't be a problem.
 I actually found this snippet in the [Envoy source](https://github.com/envoyproxy/envoy/blob/bbe6618b90d87500e7ed4304996881c4be4abb09/source/common/protobuf/utility.h#L149).

 I had gone over the configuration multiple times and knew it was correct based on playing with other filters.
-At the end my wits, I started throwing print statements into the Envoy source code.
+At the end my wits, I started throwing print statements into the Envoy source code, thinking maybe there was a bug somewhere in the JSON parsing?
 I started with the `HttpConnectionManagerConfig` right after it logs what filter it's processing, since the debug log kindly outputs what line it is at :)
 This is at the [end of the constructor](https://github.com/envoyproxy/envoy/blob/9ed62923a8ff6745407046c4451ce757348d966f/source/server/config/network/http_connection_manager.cc#L221) which has the following code.